10 Steps to Follow for an Awesome Mock Trial Direct Examination

-And don’t forget to note the good stuff.
-Maybe your witness articulated something particularly well, or added a bit of character in the testimony.
-Write down the things that went well, so that you and your witness can think about repeating it in future run-throughs.
-Be sure to note the good stuff for each run-through too.
+Just as importantly, attorney-witness pairs should note the good stuff.
+Maybe the witness articulated something particularly well, or added a bit of character in the testimony.
+Consider incorporating the good stuff in future run-throughs.

-Finally, refer to the outline you made in Step 2.
-Use it as a checklist to make sure your direct examination covered all of the evidence you need to.
-If it doesn’t, do another run-through to try to address what you missed.
+Finally, refer to the outline made in Step 2.
+Use it as a checklist to make sure the direct examination covered all of the evidence needed.
+If it doesn’t, do another run-through to try to address what was missed.
 Continue doing run-throughs until you do one that covers all of the evidence you need to.
 After each run-through, attorney-witness pairs should evaluate and discuss what went well and what didn’t.

 This may take a few run-throughs and that’s fine!
 It’s critical that each direct examination presents the testimony your team needs.
-Don’t move on to Step 5 until you’ve accomplished this one.
+Don’t move on to Step 5 until you’ve accomplished this goal.

 5. Objection-Proof Your Direct

-After you complete a run-through where your witness gives all the testimony you need, do more run-throughs to make your questions and answers as objection-proof as possible.
+After completing a run-through where the witness gives all the testimony needed, each attorney-witness pair should do more run-throughs to make their questions and answers as objection-proof as possible.
 Review your Rules of Evidence (and this post).

-Then, go through your direct examination, preferably with a third person there to observe.
+Then, they should go through their direct examination, preferably with a third person there to observe.
 Do a run-through, one question and one answer at a time.
 I suggest the following steps:

-- Ask one question and consider whether it is vague, leading, compound, or irrelevant?
+- The attorney asks one question.
+Is it vague, leading, compound, or irrelevant?
 Has the question been asked and answered?
-Did you forget to lay a foundation?
+Did the attorney lay a foundation?
 If so, make note of it.

-- Listen very carefully to the response.
+- The witness answers.
+Listen very carefully to the response.
 Does the witness launch into a narrative?
 Speculate?
-Testify to hearsay?
+Testify to hearsay or improper character evidence?

-Of course, you will not be able to predict every objection that may come your way.
-Your goal here is to just make sure that there are no obvious objections to the testimony you are offering.
-Once you’ve reached this goal, move on to Step 6.
+Of course, it’s not possible to predict every objection that may come your way.
+The goal here is to just make sure that there are no obvious objections to the testimony being offered.
+Once this goal has been reached, move on to Step 6.

 6. Use Exhibits Properly and Effectively

-If your witness is using any exhibits, make sure that they are properly introduced into evidence and that they are being used effectively.
+If the witness is using any exhibits, make sure that they are properly introduced and that they are being used effectively.
 (Here’s a quick guide to introducing exhibits.)
-It may take several run-throughs before you are comfortable with this process.
-After you feel you’ve mastered it, move on to Step 7.
+It may take several run-throughs before the attorney and witness are comfortable with this process.
+After they feel they’ve mastered it, they should move on to Step 7.

 7. Make Sure You Are Using Your Time Efficiently

-Next, work on using your time efficiently.
-Don’t ask too many questions or give detailed testimony about subjects that aren’t that important.
-And be sure to leave enough time to present the details that are important.
-Keep doing run-throughs until you meet these goals, and then move on to Step 8.
+Next, attorney-witness pairs should work on using their time efficiently.
+Attorney’s shouldn’t ask too many questions, and witnesses shouldn’t give detailed testimony about subjects that aren’t that important.
+They should make sure there’s enough time to present and emphasize the details that are important.
+Once they are comfortable with their use of time, they can move on to Step 8.

 8. Develop Your Witness’s Character